 Try vegetable canvas, peanut canvas, or grape seed canvas; these are all excellent options.
 The ideal temperature for deep frying is 350 °F to 375 °F

 2. Filter the canvas.
-You can exercise canvas for multiple deep-frying sessions, but it’s important to filter the cooled canvas or it may flavor your food and make it taste burned indeed if it isn’t.
+You can exercise canvas for multiple deep-frying sessions, but it’s important to filter the cooled canvas or it may flavour your food and make it taste burned indeed if it isn’t.
 Store any canvas that you plan to exercise for deep-frying in a cool, dark place

 3. Choose the right pot.
 A large, heavy-bottomed pot or Dutch roaster works well for deep-frying.
 Cast iron cookware works especially well